ThaiTuyen/QT_SHT3x-master/README.md

 Do not forget about the UpdateData() method: this method polls sensors.

-### Supports:
-    Temperature data at Celsius, Kelvin and Fahrenheit scales.
-    Relative humidity data.
-    Absolute humidity data at Torr, mm Hg, Pa, bar, technical and standard atmosphere, psi scales.
-    Data integrity (by CRC8 algorithm) (datasheet/section 4.12).
-    Temperature, relative and absolute humidity tolerances (in dependence from measured values)
-    Calibration (linear) of temperature and humidity data by factors or by reverse sensor values (2 points)
-    Heater On/Off (integrated to SHT3x sensor) (datasheet/section 4.10)
-    Different sensor actions modes (datasheet/section 4.3)
-    Reset: soft (I2C) and hard (by corresponding pin) (datasheet/section 4.9)

-### Do not supports:
-    Action in periodic mode (datasheet/section 4.5)
-    Interrupts (datasheet/section 3.5)

 Note 1: by default, the data from sensor updates not faster, than 2 times a second.
 For faster update use SetUpdateInterval(uint32_t UpdateIntervalMillisec); but do not exceed the datasheet values (10 measurments per second (100 ms)) because of sensor self-heating (datasheet/section 4.5, at the end of Table 9)